Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Save your Form, but do not open it at this time.
 We need to create the Class Modules first.

 There are three ready-made Class Modules, with a single prewritten OnDirty() and BeforeUpdate() Event Procedures.
-When the Form is open the Class_ObjInit Class Module is Instantiated in the global declaration area with the object name Cls and in the Form_Load() Event Procedure the Cls.o_Frm Property of the Class Module is assigned with the current Form Object Me
+The Class_ObjInit Class Module is instantiated in the global declaration area, with the object name Cls.
+When the Form is open, and in the Form_Load() Event Procedure, the Cls.o_Frm Property of the Class Module is assigned to the current Form Object, Me

 1. Open the VBA Editing Window (ALT+F11)

-2. Create a Class Module, Click on the Properties Window Icon (the icon between Project Explorer and Object Browser Icons) to display the Property Sheet of the Module.
+2. Create a Class Module, and then click on the Properties Window Icon (located between the Project Explorer and Object Browser Icons) to display the Property Sheet of the Module.
 Change the Module Name from Class1 to Class_ObjInit.

-3. Copy the VBA Code given below Paste them into the Class_ObjInit Class Module and Save them.
+3. Copy the VBA Code given below, paste it into the Class_ObjInit Class Module, and save it.

 The Class_ObjInit Class Module.